cristianbica/xcopier/README.md

-TODOs:
-- [ ] option to truncate the destination tables
-- [ ] do not fetch data if it will be overritten or anonymized
-- [ ] merge overrides and anonymizations

 # Xcopier

 Xcopier is a tool to copy data from one database to another.
-It is designed to be used in a development environment to copy data from a production database to a local database for testing purposes allowing you to overide and/or anonymize the data.
+It is designed to be used in a development environment to copy data from a production database to a local database (e.g. to test a data migration or data fix) allowing you to overide and/or anonymize the data.

+:warning: :warning: :warning:

+This is a "sharp knife" tool.
+It can be used to copy data from one database to another.
+Make sure you properly set the source and destination connections to avoid data loss or corruption.

 ## Installation